 How bad could the Coronavirus pandemic get in Delhi?

-New Delhi, June 10: The coroavirus situtation in Delhi is worsening with the emergence of several incidents of people unable to get treatment on time for Covid-19, even as CM Arvind Kejriwal keeps trying to portray publicly that the situation is under control.
+New Delhi, June 10: The coronavirus situation in Delhi is worsening with the emergence of several incidents of people unable to get treatment on time for Covid-19, even as CM Arvind Kejriwal keeps trying to portray publicly that the situation is under control.

 The Arvind Kejriwal-led government, which had said it would follow a 5T plan (testing, tracing, treatment, teamwork and tracking) to limit the growing number of cases, is now struggling.

-Eight labs have been stopped from testing for Covid with investigations pending against them.
+Eight labs have been stopped from testing for Covid-19 with investigations pending against them.
 People are finding it difficult to get themselves tested.

 Mathematical models of the progression of COVID-19 show it would be "possible" for Delhi to have 5.5 lakh cases by the end of July.